Namecheap vs GoDaddy: Which is a Better Domain Registrar?

 While they are first and foremost a domain name registrar, they offer comprehensive domain registrar services along with a full suite of additional services for businesses operating online, including:

 While GoDaddy is the 900-pound gorilla of their industry, many customers choose to work with Namecheap, one of their leading competitors, instead.
-Launched in the year 2000, Namecheap is a budget web host and domain registrar that manages over 17 million domains.
+Launched in the year 2000, Namecheap is a budget web host and domain registrar that manages over 20 million domains.
 From day one, their goal has been to offer domain registration services at the best rates.
-They also provide their customers with additional services.
+They now also provide their customers with some additional services.

 Namecheap’s offerings include: